Alice Throckmorton McLean

 Alice Throckmorton McLean (1886–1968) was an American civic leader and founder of the American Women's Voluntary Services (AWVS) before the start of World War II.

 Life

-Alice Throckmorton McLean was born March 8, 1886, in New York City and was the youngest of three daughters born to American millionaire, James McLean, and Sara Throckmorton.
+Alice Throckmorton McLean was born March 8, 1886, in New York City.
+She was the youngest of three daughters born to American millionaire, James McLean, and Sara Throckmorton.
 In 1919, after a brief marriage to Edward Tinker, Alice Tinker took back her maiden name and also legally changed her sons’ surnames to McLean.

 AWVS founding

 Alice McLean founded AWVS in January 1940, headquartered in New York, 23 months before the United States entered the war, and modeled it after the successful Royal Voluntary Service, which was helping Great Britain in its war efforts.
 McLean recruited wealthy women who shared a global vision to help her establish the service.

 McLean's major goal of the large and highly successful organization was to help prepare the nation for the coming war and later to provide material aid, assistance and information to both the American armed forces and civilians during World War II.
 When the bombing of Pearl Harbor occurred, officially beginning World War II effort for the United States, the AWVS had more than 18,000 members who were ready to help the nation's defense efforts.
 They were formally trained in many skills including ambulance driving, fire fighting, evacuation procedures, mobile-kitchen operation, first aid, and other emergency services.

 During World War II, McLean remained the president of the AWVS.
 One of its missions was to help finance the war by selling war bonds and stamps.
 It's estimated that AWVS members successfully raise more than $1 billion for the war effort.
 By 1942, total membership had reached 250,000 women in 595 units in 30 states.
 By 1945, membership had grown to 325,000 women, and more than 200 junior auxiliary groups had enlisted 32,000 teenagers.